 Eight different nations ruled Amelia Island, the 13 mile long barrier island in northeast Florida.
 As the only place in the USA claiming this distinction, Amelia Island businesses incorporate the “eight flags” theme whenever possible.

 Avast ye, more pirates trolled the shores around Amelia Island than anywhere else in the US.
 Who can say whether any privateer or buccaneer descendants still abound?
 Local legend says pirate booty is hidden somewhere on Amelia Island.
 Shiver me timbers!

 McCool Travel tip: while South Florida and Central Florida experience an overwhelming number of visitors between January and April, Amelia Island is relatively quiet but still has great weather.

 Thank you to Amelia Island tourism for inviting me to experience cool, happy, and fun things to do in Amelia Island.

 8 Great Things to Do in Amelia Island Florida

 Amelia Island beaches regularly appear on lists of top beaches so you know they must be gorgeous.
 They are!
 Amelia Island beaches are wide, have white quartz sand (feels great on the feet!), and, in certain areas, are firm enough for 4 wheel drive vehicles to drive on (the beach, not your feet).
-Really, this is one of the best US coastal scenic drives and reason enough to visit Anna Maria Island.
+Really, this is one of the best US coastal scenic drives and reason enough to visit Amelia Island.